Les feuillesGuillaume Apollinaire. Alcools, Automne malade (1913)

 For years I described myself as a street photographer.
 Meeting people on the street, listening to their story and taking their portrait was my thing.
 During my walks, I got to meet lots of great people, and some eventually became friends.

 With the pandemic, I switched to an even more introverted style, capturing isolated scenes.
 This post is about moments in Victoria Park, my local park in East London.
 I initially planned to only include shots from 2020 but thought a few from 2016 and 2017 deserved to be here.
-As you’ll see, the park is beautiful from Spring to Autumn.
+As you’ll see, the park is beautiful in all seasons, but a little more special in autumn.

 So now, open this page on your computer, make a cup of tea, relax, and slowly scroll down.
 You’re in for a peaceful moment.